DIVERSITY AND BELONGING STATEMENT

 Division of Diversity and Belonging

-Message from Jennifer McCary, Chief Diversity and Belonging Officer:
+Message from Katie Stygles, Interim Chief Diversity and Belonging Officer:

-This division is home to the Office of Multicultural Affairs, LGBTQA+ Programs, TRIO Programs, the Center for Women and Gender Equity, the Center for Violence Prevention and Education, and the Office of Title IX.
-Each department offers programs and services for students, faculty, and staff.
+This division is home to the Office of Multicultural Affairs, LGBTQA+ Programs, TRIO Programs, the Center for Women and Gender Equity, Gender Violence Prevention and Education Services, the Office of Title IX, and the Office of Equity and Compliance.
+Each department offers programs and services for all members of our community.

-Diversity & Belonging is also home to a number of diversity and inclusion initiatives including but not limited to the Diversity & Belonging Council, the Student Advisory Council on Diversity and Inclusion (SACODI), Beyond the Dream in partnership with the work of many areas, and the upcoming University Resource Groups.
+Diversity and Belonging is also home to a number of diversity and inclusion initiatives including but not limited to the Diversity and Belonging Council, Beyond the Dream in partnership with the work of many areas and the Affinity and University Resource Groups.

 In our work and in our living, we must recognize that difference is a reason for celebration and growth, rather than a reason for destruction.